Course 1: Rust Language

 In Rust, move semantics refers to the ownership transfer of data from one variable to another.
 Rust enforces a strict ownership model where each piece of data has a single owner at a time, and ownership can be transferred (or "moved") when a value is assigned to another variable or passed as an argument to a function.

-By default an assignement such as let y = x implies a transfer of ownership of the content of x to y.
-This ownership concept will be studied further in next course.
-This limit side effects: modifying y do not modify x.
+By default, an assignment such as let y = x implies a transfer of ownership of the content of x to y.
+The ownership concept will be studied further during next course.

-In order to dupplicate the cube (as it would be done in any language), one has to clone it or to implement the Copy trait.
-Deriving the Copy trait for Cube changes the semantic of the assignement: the assignement is now a copy, not a move.
+In order to duplicate the cube (as it would be done in any language), one has to clone it or to implement the Copy trait.
+Deriving the Copy trait for Cube changes the semantic of the assignment: the assignment is now a copy, not a move.

 Introduction to Visual Studio Code